yourbestregard/AzmunaasToolbox/playintegrityfork_changelog.md

-# v1003
+# v1004

-- log message fixed
+- update to version #448
-- programming logic improved
+- add hints if failing to get keybox or not passing integrity